Colostrum – the Superfood for Your Newborn

 Colostrum has many benefits for your newborn:

-- Helps your baby build a strong immune system.
+- Helps your baby build a strong immune system (contains antibodies and white blood cells).

-- Creates a tough coating on your baby’s stomach to keep germs from causing illness.
+- Creates a tough coating on your baby’s stomach & intestines to keep germs from causing illness.

 - Acts as a laxative to help your baby pass meconium (the dark first poop).